Trump’s May 1 deadline: Can he continue war on Iran after that?

 On Monday, US forces fired on and captured the Iranian-flagged container ship Touska in the northern Arabian Sea near the Strait of Hormuz as it sailed towards the Iranian port of Bandar Abbas.
 Trump said the ship had ignored US orders to alter its planned transit through the strait.
 The operation followed Washington’s imposition of a naval blockade on all Iranian ports on April 13.

-Iran responded two days later by capturing two foreign commercial vessels in the Strait of Hormuz and moving them to its coast.
-Then, the US military intercepted at least three Iranian-flagged tankers in Asian waters, the Reuters news agency reported on Wednesday, and was said to be redirecting them away from their positions near India, Malaysia and Sri Lanka.
+Iran responded two days later by capturing two foreign commercial vessels in the Strait of Hormuz and moving them to the Iranian coast.
+The Reuters news agency said on Wednesday that the US military intercepted at least three Iranian-flagged tankers in Asian waters, reportedly redirecting them away from their positions near India, Malaysia and Sri Lanka.

 Will Trump continue this war beyond the May 1 deadline?